Saikat-Sinha/Interview-kraken/README.md

 ---
-19. Difference between document.ready and window.load
+#### 19. Difference between document.ready and window.load

+**window.onload**
+>The load event on the window object triggers when the whole page is loaded including styles, images and other resources.

+**readyState**
+>The document.readyState property gives us information about it.
+There are 3 possible values:
+*loading* – the document is loading.
+*interactive* – the document was fully read.
+*complete* – the document was fully read and all resources (like images) are loaded too.

 ---